 "It is much more important for women to focus on the factors for a healthy, long life which we can control rather than worrying about the age we start and finish our periods."

-In practice this means making good lifestyle choices: exercising regularly, not smoking, not drinking to excess and eating healthily.
+In practise this means making good lifestyle choices: exercising regularly, not smoking, not drinking to excess and eating healthily.

 What age were you when you started your period?
 And what do you make of the study?
 Let us know in the comments.